dzc1/ironhack-amazon-april-2024-class-repo/final-bp/README.md

 ### Routing

 The routing configuration is defined in `router.js`.
 The application uses Vue Router to navigate between different pages and includes nested routes for authentication.

+## Usage

+1.  **Register a new user**: Go to the Register page and provide your email and password to create a new account.
+2.  **Log in**: Go to the Login page and enter your credentials to log in.
+3.  **Add a new task**: Navigate to the Add Task page and fill in the task details to add a new task.
+4.  **View all tasks**: Go to the All Tasks page to see a list of all tasks.
+5.  **View completed tasks**: Go to the Completed Tasks page to see tasks that have been marked as completed.
+6.  **Mark a task as completed**: On the All Tasks page, click the "Mark as Completed" button next to a task.
+7.  **Delete a task**: On the All Tasks page, click the "Delete Task" button next to a task.